 The cafeteria serves breakfast each morning at 7:30 a.m.
-All meals must be consumed inside the cafeteria.
-This includes snack bar items and lunches brought from home.
+Hunt Elementary and John C French serves breakfast in the classroom.
+Secondary campuses have brunch after the 1st period.
+All meals must be consumed inside the cafeteria this includes lunches brought from home.